A new tick-borne disease may make those already wary of Lyme disease even more anxious to venture outdoors.

 In the United States, the ticks that carry these bacteria are the black-legged (deer) tick and the western black-legged tick.
-They’re found in both the eastern and western parts of the country.
+They’re found in both the

-So far, though, there’ve been fewer than 60 well-documented cases of people in the country being infected by B. miyamotoi, according to the Centers for Disease Control and Prevention (CDC).
+So far, though, there’ve been fewer than 60 well-documented cases of people in the country being infected by B. miyamotoi, according to the

 Symptoms of Borrelia miyamotoi